-Acupuncture is the insertion of extremely fine, single-use, sterile needles into the skin to gently manipulate the body's energy into harmony and balance.
-Manual acupuncture as Juliana practices it, largely uses a combination of effective systems developed by Masters Kiiko Matsumoto, Richard Teh Fu Tan and Tong Ching-Chang.
-Sometimes electro-acupuncture is called for, and it works by attaching electrical leads to needles to stimulate tissues in a different way than manual acupuncture.
+When called for, Juliana employs other acupuncture systems, mainly those by Doctor Richard Teh Fu Tan and Master Tong Ching-Chang.
+Sometimes electro-acupuncture is used, and it works by attaching electrical leads to needles to stimulate tissues in a different way than manual acupuncture.
 It can be used to treat pain, increase circulation, stimulate the lymphatic system, reduce inflammation, stimulate nerves and enhance tissue growth.

 For those who are travelling or live outside the Bay Area and are seeking an acupuncturist who works using Nagano Style Acupuncture (Nagano was Kiiko’s teacher) then please check out this resource: Nagano Style Acupuncturists

 A special thanks to Jason Chong, a fellow Nagano Style acupuncturist, who created this resource.